Deep learning is a good steganalysis tool when embedding key is reused for different images, even if there is a cover source-mismatch: Convolutional Neural Network

 The pooling operation consists of computing the {\it average} or {\it maximum} on a local neighborhood.
 In the object classification field, this operation, and especially the use of a maximum, ensures a translation invariance of the features.
 It was introduced in order to reduce the variance obtained during convolution.
 Qian {\it et al.} propose to use the average operation because the stego noise is very small.
 We also empirically validated this fact in our experiments.
 The results obtained using the average outperform the one obtained by the maximum operation.

 Moreover, the pooling is coupled with a sub-sampling operation in order to reduce the size of the obtained feature map in comparison to the size of those of the previous layer.
 In the article of Qian {\it et al.}, there is a reduction factor of four between the feature map size of a layer and that from the previous layer.
 This can then be seen as a classical down-sampling with preliminary low pass filtering.
 This is useful to reduce the memory occupation in the GPU.
 Nevertheless, this step is similar to denoising, and from a signal processing point of view, it induces information loss.
-This pooling step does not seem interesting for a steganalysis, and indeed we experimentally observed that suppressing the pooling operation increased the classification results by more than 8\%.
+This pooling step does not seem interesting for a steganalysis in the scenario where the steganograph always uses the same embedding key for embedding with the simulator in the different images, and indeed we experimentally observed that suppressing the pooling operation increased the classification results by more than 8\%.
 In return, suppressing the pooling step gives feature maps of a constant size in all the layers, and this leads to an increase in the computational cost, and an increase in GPU memory consumption.